TimPurdum/timpurdum.github.io/TimPurdum.Dev.Source/Content/Posts/2025-12-21-over-the-river.md

 - **`MapView`** is the main container component.
 It handles rendering, user interaction, and camera positioning.
 The `Longitude`, `Latitude`, and `Zoom` properties set the initial view.
 - **`Map`** represents the map's data model—the layers, basemap, and other content.
 - **`Basemap`** provides the background imagery.
-We're using `ArcGISNavigation`, which is perfect for turn-by-turn directions with its clean, road-focused design.
+We're using `ArcgisNavigation`, which is perfect for turn-by-turn directions with its clean, road-focused design.

 The component hierarchy mirrors how you'd think about a map: you have a *view* that displays a *map* that has a *basemap*.
 Simple and intuitive.